Nurseries Online

 Choose a position where the foliage can be a highlight, so close to the front of the border, or with very low growing plants in front of it.

-And yes, it will grow well in containers on a shaded patio or balcony, just remember to water regularly.
+Yes, you can grow the Tractor Seat Plant indoors as well as in containers on a shaded patio or balcony, just remember to water regularly.

 What is the best fertiliser for the tractor seat plant?